-As a city intimately intertwined with the surrounding landscape and infinitely fond of outdoor space, life in the summer sunshine is active and inspiring.
+As a city intimately intertwined with the surrounding landscape and its residents fond of outdoor space, life in the summer sunshine is active and inspiring.
 Whether residents are absorbing the creative energy that flourishes during the city's internationally-recognised festivals, or simply enjoying a classic picnic in the Princes Street Gardens or on one of the rocky outcrops of Arthur's Seat, there is plenty of opportunity to be active and engaged.

 On the flipside, once the winter winds blow in, expats will find their lifestyle may change tremendously.
-During this time, rather than burying themselves in their cosy homes, expats should make an effort to seek out the many recreational facilities and indoor cultural opportunities that do, in fact, abound in the city.
+During this time, rather than burying themselves in their cosy homes, expats should make an effort to seek out the many recreational facilities and indoor cultural opportunities that abound in the city.